vplauzon/azure-training/aks-intro/README.md

 kubectl get pods -n simple-deployment
 ```

 We can see the created *deployment*, the *replica set* it manages and the *pods* it manages.
-Luckily we can see the pods in their creation stage.
+Luckily, we can see the pods in their creation stage.

 Let's delete one of the pod (replace *<POD-NAME>* by one of the uniquely named pods):